391 lines

 reading the backtrace is to start from the top and read until you see files you

 wrote.
-Thats the spot where the problem originated.
+That’s the spot where the problem originated.
 The lines above the lines

 mentioning your files are code that your code called; the lines below are code